TechSynthesis/website-cms/README.md

-# Payload Website CMS
+# TechInverted Website CMS

-This is the code that powers the official website CMS for [TechInverted](https://github.com/payloadcms/payload)
+This is the code that powers the official website CMS for TechInverted
 ### Features shown

 This CMS showcases many powerful features including: